-In April 2011, Larry Godwin joined the Department of Safety and Homeland Security as Deputy Commissioner.
+In April 2011, Larry Godwin joined the Department of Safety and Homeland Security.
 Prior to his appointment, Godwin was a 37-year veteran for the city of Memphis, retiring as the city’s Director of Police Services in the spring of 2011.

 Since 2004, Godwin saw the Memphis Police Department receive national certification from the Commission on Accreditation for Law Enforcement Agencies (CALEA) and earn the International Association of Chiefs of Police “Excellence in Technology Award for Interoperable Communications” for implementing the department’s Real Time Crime Center, a 24-hour city-wide video and digital surveillance system.
 He also partnered with the University of Memphis’ Department of Criminology and Criminal Justice to develop the data-driven Blue C.R.U.S.H.™ (Crime Reduction Using Statistical History) methodology, focusing crime reduction associated with guns, gangs, and drugs.

 Godwin joined the Memphis Police Department as a Metro Narcotics Undercover Operations Officer in 1973, shortly after serving a tour of Vietnam in the United States Marine Corps.
 He rose through the ranks of the Memphis Police Department and was assigned to various roles including Uniform Patrol, Tactical Unit, Training Academy Instructor, Homicide Investigator, Fraud and Document Investigator, Commander of the Crime Response/Bomb Unit, Commander of Special Services, and Deputy Chief overseeing Special Operations, Administrative Services, and Uniform Patrol.